 Curious what a Withlocals experience might be like?
 Here are two I did in 2017:

-#6: Free Tours & Local Friends with Global Greeter Network
+#6: Free Tours & Local Friends with International Greeter Association

 A free tour and a new local friend, you say?
 Yes, please!

-Global Greeter Network is a volunteer association of independent “welcoming programs” located around the world.
+International Greeter Association is a volunteer association of independent “welcoming programs” located around the world.
+This, from their website:

-There’s an ever-increasing list of destinations (200+) served by the Global Greeter Network, with new chapters opening when local volunteers put up their hands to start one.
-You can check out the destinations that Global Greeter Network currently serves here and click through to the relevant site to connect with a greeter.
+There’s an ever-increasing list of destinations (130+) served, with new chapters opening when local volunteers put up their hands to start one.
+You can check out the destinations that the International Greeter Association currently serves here and click through to the relevant site to connect with a greeter.

-Unlike hospitality exchanges, the Global Greeter Network isn’t about free accommodation.
+Unlike hospitality exchanges, it isn’t about free accommodation.
 Instead, it’s about meeting a local whose interests match yours, and allowing them to show you a piece of their hometown.

 Bonus: You may well make a new friend out of the deal as well.